MilesCranmer/SymbolicRegression.jl/README.md

-To install the modified version, open a julia terminal and with the package manager enter:
+To install the modified version, open a Julia terminal and with the package manager enter:

 ```
 (@v1.8) pkg> add('https://github.com/Jgmedina95/SRwPhysConsWL.git)